flgoyens/flgoyens.github.io/_pages/about.md

 # About me

-As of August 2024, I am a researcher at UCLouvain in Belgium, working with Pierre-Antoine Absil.
+As of August 2024, I am working as a researcher at UCLouvain in Belgium.

 Prior to that: